qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 - The Function-keys are arranged to mimic the order of the ten-key pad.

 - Enter is now in a more qwerty-familiar location, and may be activated with one hand.
-  Numpad Enter is in the same position.
+  Numpad Enter is in the same position for mnemonics.

 - Why do I dislike [snake\_case](https://en.wikipedia.org/wiki/Snake_case) (`__variable_names_that_use_underscores_`)?
   Maybe because it's hard to type all those underscores requiring the shift key?